Menu:

 Unlike most Windows XP accessories, Microsoft made Windows Messenger particularly difficult to uninstall.
-Control Panel's "Add or Remove Programs" area, where users could remove traditional programs like Paint and WordPad, simply didn't list Windows Messenger.
-Thankfully, Windows XP's first service (which comes with Service Pack 2) makes the hatchet job much easier, but Windows Messenger can be removed even if you haven't installed the Service Pack.
+Control Panel’s “Add or Remove Programs” area, where users could remove traditional programs like Paint and WordPad, simply didn’t list Windows Messenger.
+Thankfully, Windows XP’s service packs make the hatchet job much easier, but Windows Messenger can be removed even if you haven’t installed a Service Pack.

 Since Messenger's removal process differs depending on whether or not your computer has the Service Pack, always check for the Service Pack before trying to remove Messenger.